Why convert CSV to PDF?

 What delimiter formats are supported?

-Does it handle CSV files with quoted fields containing commas?
+Does it handle quoted fields containing commas?

 Does the PDF have a watermark?